augustinh22/msc_markdown/source/05_Discussion.md

 # Research Questions

+This thesis aims towards answering the following questions:

 ## Context

 - What are some ways that \ac{EO} contributes or can be envisioned as contributing towards spatially-explicit evidence for \acp{SDG} indicators?